Project Page for

 Original A-Tone Decoder (75T202 Based)

 Obsolete.
 This was a project for RACES members in the Dallas Tx.
 Area.
 We used to send an DTMF A-Tone from a radio keypad prior to a net to alert members to weather or other nets.

 (10/23/16) Mechanical drawing of the Radio Shack 4x2x1 Project enclosure.
 Part# 270-1802.
 No longer available from Radio Shack.
 If you need a similar enclosure, try the Hammond 1591XXBSBK available from Mouser and Digikey for about $5.00 to $6.00.
 The Hammond enclosure has several versions with different mounting options.
 Look closely at the Models before ordering.

 WiiFit Balance Board Riser.

-This is the drawing for a riser platform for the Wii Fit.
-Made for WB9ZPH
+(Added June 2002) This is the drawing for a riser platform for the Wii Fit Balance board.
+Made for my wife WB9ZPH.

 In memory of William (Bill) H Reynolds K8DNE, who went silent key

 October 15, 2017.
 He lead our VE team for over 30 years.
 RACES